 While our blog’s mascot is a Cavalier King Charles Spaniel, these tips apply for any breed.

 What Type of Treat?

 It’s a commonly known fact that chocolate and cocoa products are harmful to our canine friends so you should never consider this as a treat for your dog.
 As for the science bit – theobromine is the toxic component in cocoa, which humans can easily metabolize, but dogs process more slowly.
 This means toxicity levels build in their body as they eat more of it, causing vomiting and diarrhea at first, and in larger doses, a heart attack.

 An ideal treat is one that contains an element of rawhide – as well as it being a tasty treat for your dog, it is healthy, and the chewing it necessitates has many other benefits:

 Just like us, if a dog has nothing to do it will get bored, especially if he is at home alone for several hours at a time.
-This boredom can sometimes manifest itself in destructive behaviour and a chew can keep the dog stimulated and his mind active.
-Find great dog chew toys and treats here: https://amzn.to/2Iwqk2U
+This boredom can sometimes manifest itself in destructive behavior and a chew can keep the dog stimulated and his mind active.
+Find great dog chew toys and treats here: Best Dog Treats and https://amzn.to/2Iwqk2U

 Satisfies the urge to chew